rpuntaie/blog/information_time_energy.rst

 and has its own time.
 Actually there are independent parallel processes in the mind, which have separate times.
-But they are compared to one time, which creates the feeling of conciousness.
+But they are compared,
+which creates one time and the feeling of conciousness.

 A variable is defined by its values.
 The number of values is the information `I` of the variable.